 When Is the Rear Driver At Fault?

 In most situations, the rear driver is at fault for a rear-end crash.
 This is because the driver in the rear typically is in the best position to see the car in front and react to the car stopping or taking other actions.
-These crashes usually happen because the rear driver is distracted by:
+These traffic collisions usually happen because the rear driver is distracted by:

 - Cell phones (texting or talking)